Oghenetegaaa/ECOMMERCE-ANALYSIS-SQL/README.md

 # 🛒 E-Commerce Data Analysis Using SQL

-This project contains 15 advanced SQL queries that analyze an e-commerce database to extract business insights on sales, customers, products, employees, and order behaviors.
+This project explores an e-commerce database using **advanced SQL queries** to uncover deep business insights related to sales performance, customer behavior, order patterns, product value, and growth metrics.
+It includes  real-world analytical questions and answers, all written using **MySQL**, and demonstrates the power of SQL for Business Intelligence.